 In the summer of 2016, FoodChain piloted the first series of Cook.
 Eat.
 Grow. cooking classes for area youth!
-During the summer we hosted a 7-week program for youth from the three neighboring elementary schools.
+During the summer we hosted a 7-week program for youth from three neighboring elementary schools.
 Students in our classes became “sous chefs” while they learned basic cooking techniques, nutrition, and worked with local, fresh produce.
-At their graduation they made the main dish for a potluck shared with their parents, siblings, friends, and all the volunteers and chefs they cooked with!
+At their graduation, they made the main dish for a potluck shared with their parents, siblings, friends, and all the volunteers and chefs they cooked with!

-In the fall, we offered a 6-week after-school cooking session as part of the Cook.
+Throughout the following fall and spring, we offered 6-week after-school cooking sessions as part of the Cook.
 Eat.
 Grow.
 Program.
 Throughout these classes, we focused on snack-making with healthy, fresh, seasonal produce.
 Our aim is to empower youth to take initiative over their diets by choosing healthy snack options over the plethora of junk food made readily available in our community.

-We will continue to offer these programs, specifically in our three neighboring elementary schools.
-Our district’s public schools are part of the USDA Community Eligibility Provision (CEP), indicating lower income and more food insecure communities.
+We are continuing to offer these programs, specifically for local schools that are a part of the USDA Community Eligibility Provision (CEP), indicating lower income and more food-insecure communities.

 How YOU can GET INVOLVED